isomerpages/pa-cdcse/_what-we-do/Care/NTUC FairPrice Walk For Rice⁺ @ South East.md

 ============================
 ![Walk for Rice+ 2021](/images/What%20We%20Do/CARE/Group%20pic.jpg)

 On 28th Oct 2021, NTUC FairPrice (FairPrice) and South East Community Development Council (South East CDC) launched the 13th edition of its annual FairPrice Walk for Rice+ @ South East to lift the spirit of giving back while encouraging a healthy lifestyle.
 To mark its 13th year, Walk for Rice+ @ South East ran for 13 weeks, which started from 28th Oct till 20 January 2022.
-FairPrice and South East CDC also announced the extension of their partnership for another three years.
+FairPrice and South East CDC also announced the extension of our partnership for another three years.

 ![Mayor Fahmi & Mr Seah](/images/What%20We%20Do/CARE/IMG_0129.jpg)